JunboJ/SendemailwithPHP/readme.txt

 1.you need to change the security setting in your gamil to turn on the access of less secure app

+skip step 2 if you are using Xampp
 2.download sendmail.zip and put all the file in a folder named 'sendmail' in the root folder of your wamp

 3.download stunnel and install it